gf-dcc/info-website/_pages/cycif.md

 Accessing terabyte-size full-resolution image data is impractically burdensome for browsing a large dataset, so we have developed a specialized browsing tool, [Minerva](https://www.minerva.im/), to enable panning and zooming across large images using a standard web browser.

 [Minerva](https://www.minerva.im/) is a suite of software tools for visualizing, annotating, and sharing high-plex tissue images in a browser with an accompanying [narration](https://www.nature.com/articles/s41551-021-00789-8).
 Minerva makes it possible to interact with large, whole-slide images without downloading any data or installing any software.
 Minerva can also be used to share image annotations and display additional types of data visualizations.
-Nearly all Harvard Tissue Atlas data are available as one of three types of Minerva-based visualizations, described below.
 <br>

 ### Narrated Minerva Stories
 {% include narrated-minerva-description.md %}
-{%
-    assign stories = site.data-cards
-    | where_exp: "item", "item.hide != true"
-%}

-{% assign dataCardArray = '' | split: '' %}
+{%- assign overviews = "" | split: "" -%}

-{% for s in stories %}
+{%- for item in site.data-cards -%}
-  {% if s.tags contains 'Overview' %}
+  {%- if
+      item.url contains "gray-rosenbluth-selfers-2022/" or
+      item.url contains "kader-lin-hug-2024/" or
+      item.url contains "kader-drapkin-ovarian-pilot/"
+    -%}
+    {%- if item.hide != true and
+          item.tags contains "Overview" and
+          item.tags contains "CyCIF"
+    -%}
-    {% assign dataCardArray = dataCardArray | push: s %}
+      {%- assign overviews = overviews | push: item -%}
+    {%- endif -%}
-  {% endif %}
+  {%- endif -%}
-{% endfor %}
+{%- endfor -%}

-{% if dataCardArray.size > 0 %}
+{% if overviews.size > 0 %}
-  {% include cards.html cards=dataCardArray %}
+  {% include cards.html cards=overviews %}
 {% endif %}

 ### Curated Minerva Stories